Certificates in P and Subquadratic-Time Computation of Radius, Diameter, and all Eccentricities in Graphs: Lower and upper certificates for eccentricities

 We say that a set $L$ (resp. $U$) of nodes is a \emph{lower certificate} (resp. an \emph{upper certificate}) of $G$ when it is used to obtain lower bounds (resp. upper bounds) of eccentricities in $G$.
 Given the distances from a node $u$ to all nodes in $L\cup U$ and the eccentricities of nodes in $U$, we have the following lower and upper bounds for the eccentricity of any node $u$ (as a direct consequence of Inequation~\ref{eq:certif}):

+Note that the bounds would work also by taking the $\min$ and $\max$ over all nodes $x\in U \cup L$.
+However, we prefer to distinguish nodes that provide lower bounds from those that provide upper bounds.
+If needed, a node could be both in $L$ and $U$.

 A lower (resp. upper) certificate $L$ (resp. $U$) is said to be \emph{tight} when $e_L(u)=e(u)$ (resp. $e^U(u)=e(u)$) for all $u\in V$.
-An \emph{all-eccentricty certificate} is defined as a pair $L,U$ of a tight lower certificate $L$ and a tight upper certificate $U$.
+An \emph{all-eccentricty certificate} is defined as a couple $(L,U)$ of a tight lower certificate $L$ and a tight upper certificate $U$.

 Given a bound $D$ and a node $x$, we have $d(u,x)+e(x)\le D$ if and only if $u\in B[x,D-e(x)]$.
 Given an upper certificate $U$ we thus have $e^U(u)\le D$ if and only if $u\in \cup_{x\in U} B[x,D-e(x)]$.
 A \emph{diameter certificate} is a set $U$ such that $e^U(u)\le \diam(G)$ for all $u\in V$.
-Equivalently it can be defined as a covering with $\set{B[x,\diam(G)-e(x)] : x\in V}$ using balls whose radius equals $\diam(G)$ minus eccentricity of the center (and identifying a ball with its center).
+Equivalently it can be defined as a covering with $\set{B[x,\diam(G)-e(x)] : x\in U}$ using balls whose radius equals $\diam(G)$ minus eccentricity of the center (and identifying a ball with its center).